TeCSIS-TAWC Research & Demonstration Program

-The Texas Coalition for Sustainable Integrated Systems Research Program (TeCSIS) is part of the Plant & Soil Science Department at Texas Tech University in Lubbock, Texas.
-Our program is multidisciplinary with large interaction from various departments, universities, state agencies, government entities, companies, commodity groups and producers.
+The Texas Coalition for Sustainable Integrated Systems Research Program (TeCSIS) and Texas Alliance for Water Conservation (TAWC) are part of the Plant & Soil Science Department at Texas Tech University in Lubbock, Texas.

-Dr. Chuck West, Ph.D. is the Thornton Distinguished Chair of Plant & Soil Science with Texas Tech University, directing the research and coordinating our overall TeCSIS-TAWC program (Texas Coalition for Sustainable Integrated Systems Research and the Texas Alliance for Water Conservation).
-He received his B.S. and M.S. from the University of Minnesota, St. Paul, and received his Ph.D. in Crop Production/Physiology in 1981 from Iowa State University.
+Krishna Jagadish is the Thornton Distinguished Chair of Plant & Soil Science with Texas Tech University, directing the research and coordinating the TeCSIS-TAWC program (Texas Coalition for Sustainable Integrated Systems Research and the Texas Alliance for Water Conservation).
+He received his M.S. from the University of Agricultural Sciences, Dharward, India, and his Ph.D. in Agriculture (Crop Physiology) in 2007 from University of Reading, UK.

-Mr. Rick Kellison, M.S. has been the Project Director for the Texas Alliance for Water Conservation Program (TAWC) for CASNR since 2005.
+Rick Kellison has been the Project Director for the Texas Alliance for Water Conservation Program (TAWC) for CASNR since its inception in 2005.
 He attended Lockney High School from 1963-1967 and received his B.S. degree in Animal Business in 1972 and his M.S. degree in Ruminant Nutrition in 1974 from Texas Tech University.
 He previously owned and operated Kellison Fertilizer and Spraying from 1978-1998 selling to Wilbur-Ellis and acting as their Branch Manager from 1998-2005.
 He currently owns Silver Creek Farms, a registered cow/calf operation near Lockney, Texas.